2pcarrot/2pdownloader/README.md

 ## Contribution
 Contributions are welcome!
 Please submit a Pull Request or report issues.

+### Acknowledgment
+This `README.md` was created with the assistance of **GitHub Copilot**, an AI-powered code assistant, to ensure clarity and accuracy in describing the functionality of the project.

 ## License
 This project is licensed under the [MIT License](LICENSE).